 We partner with other congregations to serve the visiting families.
-St. Timothy’s and Beth Chaim will be co-hosting the Winter Shelter at our Parish Hall on February 12 to the 27th, 2017.
+St. Timothy’s and Beth Chaim will be co-hosting the Winter Shelter at our Parish Hall on February 12 to 26, 2018.
 Sign up to volunteer on our SignUp Genius website.

 Parish Liaison: Joann Oliver http://www.cccwinternights.org/

-Winter Nights Shelter – SignUp Genius site– click here – (live in December)
+2018 Winter Nights Shelter – For SignUp Genius site and information – click HERE

 HUNGER PREVENTION SERVICES